 Ombrophobia – Extreme Fear Of Rain

-Ombrophobes could have many reasons to fear rain.
-It could be that they never got over their childhood fear of thunder and lightning.
-Somewhere in their mind, ombrophobia is possibly linked to being afraid of larger thunderstorms and lightning (astraphobia).
+Ombrophobes could have many reasons to fear the rain.
+They could have never gotten over their childhood fear of thunder and lightning.
+Somewhere in their mind, ombrophobia is possibly linked to fear of more enormous thunderstorms and lightning (astraphobia).

-In other cases, it might be the fear of a possible flood or catastrophe that fills these people with anxiety.
-The possibility of their being nasty germs in the rain could also be a factor, alongside the rain itself being harmful acid rain!
+In other cases, the fear of a possible flood or catastrophe might fill these people with anxiety.
+The possibility of nasty germs in the rain could also be a factor, alongside the rain being harmful acid rain!

-Another reason why someone might develop ombrophobia is because of a deeply painful or traumatic event that could have happened with them while it was raining.
+Another reason why someone might develop ombrophobia is because of a deeply painful or traumatic event that could have happened to them while it was raining.

 It could be that after that event, whenever they hear raindrops falling, see gray clouds or smell the scent of rain, they could be transported right back into that moment.
 The rain is possibly connected to their PTSD (Post Traumatic Stress Disorder).